 UR Medicine's Maternal-Fetal Care team and the fetal care coordinator are involved with the majority of these complex pregnancies in the Finger Lakes region.
-Some of these conditions can have serious implications for the mother’s health, prenatal care, and delivery, and it is important to follow these pregnancies closely.
+Some of these conditions can have serious implications for the pregnant person’s health, prenatal care, and delivery, and it is important to follow these pregnancies closely.

 Before birth, our team will work with you to help determine your goals of care for you and your baby, and help to determine how we can best support you, your baby, and your family.

 Our fetal care coordinator is also a genetic counselor and a perinatal grief counselor, and will work closely with you to help support and answer questions during this difficult and uncertain time.